 So your specialty is photography.
 While you have an eye for the perfect shot, you might need a little help creating a great logo for your site.
-Luckily you can create photography logos online.
+Luckily we offer an awesome logo maker.

 Use this guide to pick a graphic so you can get back to doing what you do best.